 This is strictly speaking called a kalio.
 It contains the same ingredients but is cooked in less time and not reduced as far.

-The long slow cooking and the intense reduction of a dry rendang would initially of helped its shelf life.
+The long slow cooking and the intense reduction of a dry rendang would initially have helped its shelf life.

 There are reports of it lasting a month without spoiling in the refrigerator.
 Not something I would want to try to be honest!

-I suppose in many ways that is a similar idea to the sour agents used on an Indian Chicken Pickle recipe.
+I suppose in many ways that is a similar idea to the sour agents used in an Indian Chicken Pickle.

 The cooking technique is simple it is cooked low and slow and then reduced.

-There is nothing difficult in this process and it is a recipe that even the most novice of cooks can cook simply.
+There is nothing difficult in this process and it is a recipe that even the most novice of cooks can cook without worry.

 You do have to be careful at the end of the cooking process though.